wzrayyy/httb/README.md

 HTTB allows you to create a basic HTTP server using only bash scripts and the `socat` utility.
 It's utterly slow and useless, but if you _really_ want to build a web server in bash, then you have a tool for it!

 # 🛠️ Setup
-These instructions will help you get started with HTTB!
+These instructions will help you get started with httb!

 ## 🐋 Docker
 I would heavily recommend **not** running this on bare metal, as safety was (and still is) my last concern at the moment.
 This repository contains an example `Dockerfile` and `docker-compose.yml` files that can get you started.